liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/12-detecting-unresolved-osgi-components.markdown

 module's Unavailable Component Scanner reports missing components in modules that use Service Builder.
 Here's how to enable the scanner:

-1. Create configuration file `com.liferay.portal.osgi.debug.spring.extender.internal.configuration.UnavailableComponentScannerConfiguration.cfg`.
+1. Create the configuration file `com.liferay.portal.osgi.debug.spring.extender.internal.configuration.UnavailableComponentScannerConfiguration.cfg`.

 2. In the configuration file, set the time interval (in seconds) between scans:

     `unavailableComponentScanningInterval=5`

-3. Copy the file into folder `[LIFERAY_HOME]/osgi/configs`.
+3. Copy the file into `[LIFERAY_HOME]/osgi/configs`.

 The scanner reports Spring extender dependency manager component status on the set interval.
 If all components are registered, the scanner sends a confirmation